 - If you like a spicier BBQ sauce, substitute some or all of the bell pepper for an equal amount of jalapeno peppers or a spicier pepper.
 Be sure and keep the total amount of peppers the same as the original recipe.

-- Use yellow peaches if you plan on canning your BBQ sauce (white peaches have a different level of acid and aren’t necessarily safe for water bath canning).
+- Use only yellow peaches if you plan on canning your BBQ sauce.
+White-fleshed peaches are lower in acidity and aren’t safe for water bath canning.

 - If you are new to water bath canning, you can find step-by-step instructions here.